bookofproofs/bookofproofs.github.io/_sources/history/15th-century/rudolff.md

 * Adding a diagonal stroke to the points used by earlier cossists, Rudolff introduced ...
 * In brief, Rudolff's role in the development of mathematical studies in Germany was analogous to that of Fibonacci in Italy.
 * As to his influence on later mathematicians, we note that Michael Stifel brought out a new addition to Rudolff's Coss in 1553, adding some important material of his own.
-* In fact when Euler was learning mathematics he made a careful study of Rudolff's work.
+* When Euler was learning mathematics he made a careful study of Rudolff's work.

 Born 1499, Jauer, Silesia (now Jawor, Poland).
 Died 1543, Vienna, Austria.